 Another test and we are overcome with satisfaction--it works.
 Then we change Tstop to 200 ms, run a simulation, and are disappointed that the raster plot's x axis does not rescale to match the new Tstop.
-One simple fix for this is to write a custom init() procedure that uses the Graph class's size() method to adjust the size of the raster plot during initialization (see Default initialization in the standard run system: stdinit() and init() in Chapter 8).
+One simple fix for this is to use a custom init() procedure that sets the raster plot to the correct size during initialization (see Default initialization in the standard run system: stdinit() and init() in Chapter 8).
 So we insert this right after our custom run().
 Notice that this also rescales the y axis, which will be helpful when we finally add the ability to change the number of cells in the network.